 - Building Queensland: Drive investment in the infrastructure that supports the State’s economy and jobs, builds resilience and underpins future prosperity.

 - Honouring and embracing our rich and ancient cultural history: Create opportunities for First Nations Queenslanders to thrive in a modern Queensland.

 Government election commitments

 The government is dedicated to taking strong action for the community and improving the lives of Queenslanders now and into the future.
 That is why it is a government priority to deliver on its election commitments.

-The latest progress reports identify that 30% of the 2020 election commitments and 93% of the 2017 election commitments have been delivered.
+The latest progress reports identify that over 50% of the 2020 election commitments and 95% of the 2017 election commitments have been delivered.

-Read the latest progress reports on government election commitments:
+Access the latest progress reports on government election commitments using the following links:

 2017 government election commitments